SEND Information Report:

 At Timothy Hackworth Primary School we believe that inclusive education means providing all pupils with appropriate education and support alongside their peers.
 The Curriculum is all the planned activities that the school organises in order to promote learning, personal growth and development.

-How we adapt the curriculum and learning environment for children & young people with SEND
+How we adapt the curriculum and learning environment for children with SEND

 We adapt the curriculum and learning environment for pupils with SEND.

-To successfully match pupil ability to the curriculum there are some actions we may take to achieve this:
+To successfully match pupil ability to the curriculum there are some actions we may take:

 - Promote self-worth and enthusiasm by encouraging independence at all age and ability levels;

-- Regularly review the policy and practice in order to achieve best practice.
+- Regularly review policy and practice in order to achieve best practice

 More details on how we adapt information, our environment and curriculum can be found in the Accessibility Plan which you can find in the School Policies section of our website.